-Garden weddings range from low-key affairs at home in the backyard, to elaborate spreads in large parks surrounded by lush gardens and fountains.
-They are pretty, romantic and usually very traditional.
-Naturally, the easiest way to fit in with the botanical theme is to wear feminine, floral wedding guest attire.
+Garden weddings range from low-key affairs at home in the backyard to elaborate spreads in large parks surrounded by lush gardens and fountains.
+They are pretty, romantic, and usually very traditional.
+The easiest way to fit in with the botanical theme is to wear feminine, floral wedding guest attire.
 This pretty fit and flare floral cocktail dress is a great example.

 2. Lace is Lovely

 Lace is always a perfect choice for a wedding, and it’s particularly romantic for a garden wedding.
-This blue lace midi dress with the high-low hemline is classic with a modern twist.
+This pretty powder blue fit and flare lace dress is so feminine.

 Concerned about looking too girly?
 Look for a dress with an elegant vibe.
 Add a sophisticated clutch or a dressy bag with a chan strap, and heels to ground your outfit.
-If the nuptials take place on the grass and not a patio, then wedges, block heels, or a sturdier heel may be better, or even a wedge heel.
+If the nuptials take place on the grass and not a patio, then wedges, block heels, or a sturdier heel may be better than a thin pointy heel.

 A flowy, feminine maxi dress with a romantic feel is another good option for a garden wedding.
 This floral, ruffle high/low maxi dress works best for more casual garden weddings where the mood is natural, laid back and free-spirited.
 A chiffon maxi would be lovely for a more formal garden wedding.
 (See my post on guidelines for maxi dresses for an afternoon wedding.)

-5. A Pretty Sundresses is Fine for a Very Informal Wedding
+7. A Sundress is Fine for an Informal Wedding

-Some couples get married in their backyard because they want the wedding to be very small, low-key and super casual.
+Some couples get married in their backyard because they want the wedding to be small, low-key, and super casual.
 In this case, you would not need to wear a cocktail dress.
-Casual backyard wedding attire could include a pretty sundress, a skirt, and blouse or a casual maxi dress.
+Casual backyard wedding attire could include a pretty sundress, a skirt, a blouse, or a casual maxi dress like this chiffon sundress.
 Dress your outfit up with a bit of jewelry and some pretty accessories to make it more festive.